 Code 119 Specifications Students blend a given set of four phonemes into a word and choose the image that depicts that word.
 The phonemes are given in audio, separated by a pause.
 Words used include only two-syllable, four-phoneme words, some with digraph phonemes.
 All words must be clearly depictable in a simple image.
 Distractors include at least one phoneme in common with the correct word.
 The next item is only presented after a selection is made.
 Score is correct selections per minute.
-Item Pool Up to 32 items presented in random order Duration 1 minute, speeded CCSS en español Alignment LF.1.2.b - Cuentan, pronuncian, combinan y segmentan en sílabas las palabras habladas.
+Item Pool Up to 31 items presented in random order Duration 1 minute, speeded CCSS en español Alignment LF.1.2.b - Cuentan, pronuncian, combinan y segmentan en sílabas las palabras habladas.

-Table 2.8.
-Specifications-Combinar Fonemas (Phoneme Blending)
+Table 2.9 Specifications-Combinar Fonemas (Phoneme Blending)

-Figure 2.5.
-Sample Item-Combinar Fonemas (Phoneme Blending)
+Figure 2.5 Sample Item-Combinar Fonemas (Phoneme Blending)

-Combinar Listen to four separated phonemes.
+Combinar Fonemas Listen to four separated

-Fonemas Phoneme Blending Blend the sounds together and choose the image of the word.
+Phoneme Blending phonemes.
+Blend the sounds together and choose the image of the word.
+1

-C ) c)))
+C)))